 6. If Your Resolution Is to Get Up From Your Desk More

 It’s great if you love your job so much that you can spend hours absorbed in it.
 But it’s not great to spend all those hours glued to your chair.
-Apps like Stand up for Android or Stand Up! for iPhone will make sure that you don’t let being in the zone destroy your health.
+Apps like Stand Up Tracker for Android or Stand Up! for iPhone will make sure that you don’t let being in the zone destroy your health.

 Both of them let you choose the intervals when you’ll get a “take a break” reminder.
 However, it’s up to you to decide what you do during that time–maybe a few yoga stretches, a hike up and down the stairs, or just a brisk walk to grab a glass of water.